isabella232/ibm-blueprint-tools/README.md

                         input yaml file name (with path) The log analyzer can be used from your terminal, by running the following command
 ```

+## Future roadmap

+Here are the list of enhancements to the tool in the future releases:
+- Enhance the validator tool with more customised validators.
+- add more sub-tools like concating the sub-yaml files.

+## Contact

+Contact the authors of the tool:

+- Nishu Bharti (nishu.bharti1@ibm.com)